ScrappyXII/grpc_go_service_example/mbm/service/organization/README.md

 # grpc_go_service_example

-## About gRPC Go Organization Servicw Example
+## About gRPC Go Organization Service Example

 This example showcases using gRPC with Go to define and implement a simple Organization server and client.